garrekstemo/Optics-Tutorials/src/lesson05.md

 ## Part B: Measure Rabi splitting

-1. Use DPPA to measure Rabi splitting
+1. Use an IR-active liquid sample to measure Rabi splitting
     1. Neat
-    2. Diluted in toluene
+    2. Diluted

-Fit with a double-Lorentzian function
+2. Fit with a double-Lorentzian function

 ## Questions